Last updated 6 months ago

 On the right side of the MMU unit, there is a reset button.
 You can push it with an Allen key or with a similar thin, hard object.
-This button serves for a soft reset: it makes the MMU go through the initialization sequence and makes the selector return to the default position.
+This button serves as a soft reset: it makes the MMU go through the initialization sequence and makes the selector return to the default position.
 This button does not serve for factory reset.

 Factory resetting the MMU2S firmware

 Note that the factory reset is a hard reset of the MMU firmware: it will delete the filament length calibration values.
-The MMU2S will calibrate the filament length automatically and stores this value.
+The MMU2S will calibrate the filament length automatically and store this value.
 The firmware version will not be changed.

 The process described below works for MMU firmware version 1.0.5. and higher.
 It is not necessary anymore to observe or wait for the initialization sequence.